gblach/reflicate/README.md

 ### Paranoid mode

-By default **reflicate** computes and compares blake3 hashes, but in paranoid mode sha256 hashes are used as well.
+By default **reflicate** computes and compares blake3 hashes, but in paranoid mode xxhash hashes are used as well.
 Additionally, in paranoid mode all hashes are always computed because it is possible to manipulate file modification time.

 ## Systemd